The Town of Fishers is home to over a dozen parks and nature preserves. The Fishers Trail & Greenway System has more than 85 miles available for use.

 In 1849, construction began on the Peru & Noblesville Railroad, extending from Noblesville to Chicago.
 This railroad brought several people to the area then known as Fisher’s Switch.
 In 1872, Fisher’s Switch, also known as Fishers Station, was platted by Salathial Fisher at the present-day intersection of 116th Street and the railroad.
 Indiana’s General Assembly incorporated Fisher’s Station in 1891.
 In 1908 the post office changed the name of Fishers Switch to Fishers by dropping “Switch.”

 After William Conner’s death in 1885, his family farm became a place of interest.
 The Hamilton County Historical Society placed a marker on the site of the William Conner farm in 1927.
 Eli Lilly, then head of Eli Lilly and Company, purchased William Conner’s farm in 1934 and began restoring the farm.
 In 1964, Lilly asked Earlham College to oversee the Conner farm, now known as Conner Prairie.

-In 1943, the Indianapolis Water Company constructed Geist Reservoir in order to prevent a deficit in Indianapolis’s water supply.
-They believed that Fall Creek and the White River would not keep up with the demand for water in Indianapolis.
+In 1943, the Noblesville Water Company constructed Geist Reservoir in order to prevent a deficit in Noblesville’s water supply.
+They believed that Fall Creek and the White River would not keep up with the demand for water in Noblesville.
 In the 1970s, the company wanted to triple the size of the lake, but the plan was rejected in 1978 and homes began to spring up around the reservoir.

 Fall Creek Township